jhale/numerical-solutions-pdes/README.md

 # Numerical Solutions of PDEs and Applications

 This course is an introduction to the numerical solution of partial differential equations (PDEs).
-It contains a theoretical part setting the mathematical foundations necessary for some important numerical methods used to obtain solutions to some classical PDEs, in particular the finite element method and the finite difference method.
-The theoretical part of the course is supported by the development of a one-dimensional Galerkin finite element code for the Poisson problem and a one-dimensional finite difference code for a scalar hyperbolic transport problem.
+It contains a theoretical part setting the mathematical foundations necessary for understaning some important numerical methods used to obtain solutions to some classical PDEs, in particular the finite element method.

+The theoretical part of the course is supported by the development of a one-dimensional Galerkin finite element code for the Poisson problem and an coursework for developing a one-dimensional discontinuous Galerkin finite element code for a scalar hyperbolic transport problem.

-We largely follow the reference [@Q] which is available via the [National Library's Website](https://a-z.lu) as well as on some less official websites.
-In particular, we cover the contents of [@Q Chapters 1, 2, 3, 4, and 14].
+We largely follow the reference {cite}`quarteroni` which is available via the [National Library's Website](https://a-z.lu) as well as on some less official websites.
+In particular, we cover the contents of {cite}`quateroni` Chapters 1, 2, 3, 4, and 14].

 # Syllabus